ralismark/ralismark.github.io/_posts/2020-11-29-treap-rope.md

 By using random numbers for the Cartesian tree, we ensure our operations are almost always $$O(\log n)$$ i.e. fast.
 However, we've lost the ability to store anything useful.
 To remedy this, we attach an *additional* value to each node (and call the random numbers the nodes' *priority*, to avoid confusion).
 Since the value can change independently to the priority, we can allow updating it in-place.

-Or, we can forbid it, instead updating via split-split-merge-merge, and gain persistence, since each node only know about its subtree.
+Or, we can forbid it.
+Since each node only ever knows about its subtree, we can update by instead by splitting out the element, cloning it, then joining the pieces back together.

-This last point is important.
+This last fact is way more useful than it sounds.
 If we enforce immutability, we can store *any* aggregate statistic *as long as it doesn't depend on things outside its subtree*.
 This permits "summaries" like

 - total length -- a node's length is one plus the sum of its children's lengths
 - line count -- store the number of newline characters
 - *other* treaps computed from this treap (with an additional $$\log n$$ factor to the complexity)
-- well, *any* monoid or semigroup (i.e. you're using an associative binary operator)
+- well, *any* monoid or semigroup[^4] (i.e. you're using an associative binary operator)

+[^4]: Await a possible future post where I talk extensively about interesting things you can do with monoids.

 to be calculated efficiently -- expected $$O(\log n)$$, as well.